 At the Fredericton International Airport, safety always comes first.
 The health of travellers and airport workers is our top priority during this pandemic, and we continue to monitor developments related to the spread of the coronavirus disease (COVID-19) and remain in close contact with our provincial and federal government partners.

 We are asking that ONLY people who are travelling enter the terminal building.
 If you are not flying, please do not enter the building.
 This will help us to ensure social distancing and minimize exposure for employees and travellers.

 Masks are required at all times while in the airport.

 Exceptions to this requirement are:

-- As required by the State of Emergency order, travellers are required to maintain a distance of two metres from others, and this includes while lining up for security, check-in, and departures.
+You will be required to maintain a distance of two metres from others, and this includes while lining up for security, check-in, and departures.
 When this is not possible, you will be required to wear a community face mask.

 - Car rentals: Enterprise and National Car Rentals are now operating 8am-4pm Monday to Friday and 10am-6pm on Saturday and Sunday.
 Any existing reservations that may have been booked in advance will still be accommodated outside of this time.
 Budget & Avis Car Rentals are open by reservation only, there is no walk-in service.
 Click here for car rental contact info.

 To book flights and for schedules, please visit the airline website.